AdityaAmanCred/Test_Harness_01/README.md

 # How to use this?:

-1)Update the application.properties file to set the following variables:
+1)Update the **application.properties** file to set the following variables:

-## ParserDetails
+## Parser Details:
 PRIMARY_PARSER_NAME: 'BUMBLEBEE' / 'PANDORASTREET' / 'OPTIMUS'
 SECONDARY_PARSER_NAME: 'BUMBLEBEE' / 'PANDORASTREET' / 'OPTIMUS'
-ISSUER: [Citi Bank,HDFC Bank,SBI,ICICI Bank,Kotak Mahindra Bank,YES Bank,IndusInd Bank,Standard Chartered Bank,Axis Bank,RBL Bank,HSBC Bank,AMEX]
+ISSUER: ['Citi Bank','HDFC Bank','SBI,ICICI Bank','Kotak Mahindra Bank','YES Bank','IndusInd Bank','Standard Chartered Bank','Axis Bank','RBL Bank','HSBC Bank','AMEX']
-PRIMARY_PARSER_TEMPLATE_ID: Template id for primary parser
+PRIMARY_PARSER_TEMPLATE_ID: Template id for the primary parser
-SECONDARY_PARSER_TEMPLATE_ID : Template id on secondary parser
+SECONDARY_PARSER_TEMPLATE_ID : Template id for the secondary parser
 PRIMARY_PARSER_ENV= 'STAGE' / 'PROD'
 SECONDARY_PARSER_ENV='STAGE' / 'PROD'
-COMPARISON_MODE: 'SECONDARY'/'STANDALONE'(The former is the one almost always used ;ie when you are comparing one pair(parser,template with another.
+COMPARISON_MODE: 'SECONDARY'/'STANDALONE'(Pick Secondary if you wish to compare a pair{parser,template_id} against another)
 SECONDARY_MODE_STANDALONE_ANALYSIS_DISABLED=false/true
-PDF_DOWNLOAD_LOC: Absolute location on your local system where PDFs will first be downloaeded to.
+PDF_DOWNLOAD_LOC: Absolute location on your local system where PDFs will be downloaded to.
 PRIMARY_DIR: Absolute location where Primary parser transformed responses for these PDFs are saved to.
 SECONDARY_DIR: Absolute location where Secondary parser transformed responses for these PDFs are saved to.
 RESULT_DIR: Absolute location where Test Harness results are saved to.
-FILE_IDS_CSV: Absolute location of csv file containing ids(pdf ids).
+FILE_IDS_CSV: Absolute location of the csv file containing object_ids, user_ids for PDFs(Downloaded from Metabase, Check test_harness channel for the query).
 KEY_FILTER= (This string determines what set of fields(keys) will be taken into consideration by comparator.Refer 'GUIDELINES FOR KEY_FILTER:' below for more.)

 ##  GUIDELINES FOR KEY_FILTER: